“Cadernid Gwynedd” [the strength of Gwynedd]

 Welsh slates are still sold across the world.
 And the community partnerships that have become so important to these areas are growing, creating a future in the shadow of the slate.

-Find out more about the six areas that make up the Slate Landscape World Heritage Designation.
+Find out more about the six areas that make up the Slate Landscape of Northwest Wales World Heritage Site by clicking on the above map or choosing an area from the menu.

 The Slate Landscape of Northwest Wales is undoubtedly fascinating, but by its very nature can be remote, dangerous and challenging.
 A significant proportion of the landscape is within private ownership and some of this on land where no public access is permitted.